grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 ### Defining invalid data

 My compiler shows me that the `data` variable is undefined.
-OK, now the time has come to decide what actually is invalid data.
+OK, now the time has come to define *invalid data*.

 First of all, remember that `DataDispatch` cannot tell the difference between valid and invalid data - this is the purpose of the `Channel` as each `Channel` implementation might have different criteria for data validation.
 In my Statement, I use a mock to play the channel role, so I can just tell my mock that it should treat the data I define in my Statement as invalid.
 Thus, the value of the `data` itself is irrelevant as long as I configure my `Channel` mock to act as if it was invalid.
 As a conclusion, I define the `data` as any byte array: